w3f/polkadot-wiki/docs/general/staking-dashboard.md

 :::info The dashboard is a Web3 dApp

-The dashboard is a decentralized application (dApp), meaning that under the hood there are no centralized servers but a network of nodes storing information about the Polkadot blockchain and validating transactions, including everything you decide to do on the dashboard.
-To login into the dashboard you do not need emails and passwords but just your public address.
-From now on, you are in charge of your data and will need to authorize anything you want to do.
-Welcome to Web3!
+The dashboard is a decentralized application (dApp) and to login, you do not need to sign up with an email and password, but just need an account created on the supported non-custodial wallets.
+Any transaction to be submitted, needs to be signed by you.
+Also, if you use the light client which is resistant to censorship, you are interacting trustlessly with the network without any intermediaries.
+Welcome to the world of true Web3!

 :::